corda/corda/docs/source/upgrading-cordapps.rst

 9. Perform the upgrade
 ^^^^^^^^^^^^^^^^^^^^^^
-Once all nodes have performed the authorisation process, a **single** node must initiate the upgrade via the ``ContractUpgradeFlow.Initiate`` flow for each state object.
+Once all nodes have performed the authorisation process, a participant must be chosen to initiate the upgrade via the ``ContractUpgradeFlow.Initiate`` flow for each state object.
 This flow has the following signature:

 .. sourcecode:: kotlin